De'Angelo Smith enters his third year as the cornerbacks coach on Frank Solich's Ohio coaching staff in 2019.

-A former NFL defensive back, Smith comes to Ohio following three years working at Michigan State, and his second as a graduate assistant.
-He worked primarily with the defensive backs under Harlon Barnett.
+A former NFL defensive back, Smith comes to Ohio following three years working at Michigan State.
+He worked primarily with the defensive backs under Harlon Barnett, serving as a graduate assistant his final two years in East Lansing.
 In 2014, Smith served as an operations assistant for the Spartans.

 Smith was a three-year letterwinner as both a cornerback and safety at Cincinnati (2006-08).
 As a senior in 2008, Smith was named the recipient of UC's Brig Owens Award (outstanding back) after tallying 53 tackles, 10 pass break-ups and a pair of interceptions in helping the Bearcats win the Big East Championship and land a berth in the Orange Bowl against Virginia Tech.
 As a junior in 2007, Smith earned second-team All-BIG EAST honors and set a Bearcat single-season record with eight interceptions, which also tied for most in the NCAA FBS.